A guide to online banking services

-Most banks take steps to keep your account safe, including secure login procedures, automated alerts about suspicious purchases and other measures to protect you and your money.
-But the Federal Deposit Insurance Corporation (FDIC), among other experts, suggest steps you can take yourself.
-The most common include avoiding online banking while using public Wi-Fi, changing passwords frequently and monitoring your account for suspicious activity.3
+Most banks take steps to keep your account safe, including secure sign-in procedures, automated alerts about suspicious purchases and other measures to protect you and your money.
+You can also take measures to protect your personal information and safely use public Wi-Fi.

 Even if you don’t have a physical bank to walk into, you still have many ways to access your money.
 You could connect your debit card with a mobile wallet app on your smartphone and pay digitally.
 If you need to pay someone back, you can transfer money between accounts to friends or family.
 And if you need cash, you could visit the ATM or get cash back when you use your debit card.

 Some problems are just more easily solved by talking to a real person.
 While you may not get the face-to-face interaction from online banking, you can generally reach out by phone to customer service representatives who spend their days helping solve issues.
 So if you ever have a problem, you have access to someone who can help at your fingertips

 You probably use apps on your smartphone every day.
 You can manage your online banking just as easily as checking the weather.
 With a tap of your finger, you’ve got all your account information and banking capabilities available to you.
 And depending on your phone, your fingerprint can serve as your password to keep your account secure.

 If you haven't touched your checkbook in a while, it's probably because your debit card is doing the heavy lifting.
 And bank card online services get more robust each day.
 Most banks let customers compare and order debit cards online, report cards missing or stolen, and get quick and easy credit reports.
 All of these services combine to make bank cards as convenient and secure as they’ve ever been.